-Ilija Mitrev Penusliski is counsel in Shearman & Sterling’s international arbitration and public international law practices.
+Ilija Mitrev Penusliski is a counsel in Shearman & Sterling’s International Arbitration and Public International Law practices.

 He has experience in international arbitrations under the ICSID, UNCITRAL, SCC and ICC Rules.
-His practice focuses on complex disputes, in particular energy arbitrations, and he handles both investment and commercial matters.
-He has extensive experience with gas pricing arbitrations and disputes related to long-term energy contracts.
+His practice focuses on complex investment and commercial arbitrations, particularly in the energy sector.
+He also has extensive experience with gas pricing arbitrations and disputes related to long-term energy contracts.
 Ilija has also acted as assistant to investment treaty tribunals.

-Prior to Shearman & Sterling, Ilija was a researcher in public international law at Harvard Law School, and legal counsel with USAID in North Macedonia.
+Prior to joining Shearman & Sterling, Ilija was a researcher in public international law at Harvard Law School and legal counsel with USAID in North Macedonia.

-Ilija holds an LLM from Harvard Law School, a Magister Juris from the University of Oxford and an LLB from Saints Cyril and Methodius University in the Republic of North Macedonia.
-He is admitted to practise in New York.
-He speaks Macedonian, English, French, Serbian and Croatian.
+Ilija holds an LLM from Harvard Law School, a Magister Juris from the University of Oxford and an LLB from Ss.
+Cyril and Methodius University in the Republic of North Macedonia.
+He is admitted to practice in New York.
+He speaks Macedonian, English, French, Serbian, and Croatian.